Coognaac/penalty_shootout/README.md

 🕹️ How To Play

 1. Choose your shooting direction.
-2. The goalkeeper randomly chooses a direction to defend.
+2. The goalkeeper randomly selects a direction to defend.
 3. The game compares:

 Player Shot Direction
           +
 Goalkeeper Save Direction

 If both directions are the same: